-The SEC Governance Rules require the Board to be comprised of a majority of "independent directors" as that term is defined in the SEC Governance Rules.36 To align with this requirement, OCC proposes to modify its Board Charter to clarify that a majority of directors, rather than a substantial portion of directors, be independent directors, as defined by the SEC Governance Rules37 and the judgement of the Board.
-Specifically, OCC's proposed changes to the Board Charter would provide that as part of the Board's mission, the Board fulfills its oversight role by ensuring that at least a majority of the directors on the Board are independent as determined by the Board and in accordance with Securities and Exchange Commission Rule 17Ad-25(b) adopted on December 5, 2023.38 OCC's proposed changes expand the requirement that all Board-level committees, not just the Audit Committee, be comprised of independent directors.
-Specifically, OCC's proposed changes eliminate the reference that only the Audit Committee of the Board be comprised of independent directors and provide that at least a majority of the directors on each Board-level committee be comprised of independent directors.
+The SEC Governance Rules require the Board to be comprised of a majority of "independent directors" as that term is defined in the SEC Governance Rules.
+To align with this requirement, OCC proposes to modify its Board Charter to clarify that a majority of directors, rather than a substantial portion of directors, be independent directors, as defined by the SEC Governance Rules and the judgement of the Board.
+Specifically, OCC's proposed changes to the Board Charter would provide that as part of the Board's mission, the Board fulfills its oversight role by ensuring that at least a majority of the directors on the Board are independent as determined by the Board and in accordance with SEC Rule 17Ad-25(b) adopted on December 5, 2023.
+OCC's proposed changes expand the requirement that all Board-level committees, not just the Audit Committee, be comprised of independent directors.
+Specifically, OCC's proposed changes eliminate the reference that only the Audit Committee of the Board be comprised of independent directors and provide that at least a majority of the directors.